![[We support real

 input and output buffer sizes, see parameters --in-net-buffer-size

-of playhrt
+of playhrt and --out-net-buffer-size of

-.
+bufhrt.
 It could be good to use small buffers, but keep in mind

 that an uninterrupted data flow is more important.